 3.1.
 Imputing missing data

-We decided to impute data based on methods that use each loop’s “neighbours” and the yearly growth of traffic.
-We have tested four different imputation methods and in the end decided on a method that uses four neighbours’ traffic values as the donor.
+For the rest we decided to impute data based on methods that use each loop’s “neighbours” and the yearly growth of traffic.
+We tested four different imputation methods and in the end decided on a method that uses four neighbours’ traffic values as the donor.
 The following formula defines the imputation function:

 impdkm,tgkm,t=sk∈K'⊆skZd∀s∈K'gskm,t sk∈K'⊆skZd∀s∈K'gskm,t-lgkm,t-l1-dkm,t+dkm,tgkm,t, sk∈K'⊆skZd∀s∈K'gskm,t-l≠0 gkm,t-l1-dkm,t+dkm,tgkm,t; dkm,t-l=1, gkm,t; otherwise.

 In the equation (1) S is defined as the set of all traffic loops.
-For each loop k the number gkm,t represents all observable traffic of one vehicle category in month m of year , while dkm,t is the share of periods actually observed.
+For each loop k the number gkm,t represents all observable traffic of one vehicle category in month m of year t, while dkm,t is the share of periods actually observed.
 If this number is lower than days in motnh-20days in month, we set it to 0 (so that it is less costly in terms of computation power).
 It stands to reason that months that need imputation have this share under 1.
 The target value impdkm,tgkm,t represents the imputed value calculated with neighbouring loops sk of the loop k from the set of neighbours sk, defined as sk= si; i=1…4|si=argminsi∈Ssi≠kΔek, si⁡ (where Δek, si is the Euclidian distance between loops k and si).
-K' is a subset of the neighbours, that adheres to conditions set in the formula.
+K' is a subset of the neighbours that adheres to conditions set in the formula.
 The imputation is executed individually for each direction, as not every loop counts in both directions.

 The accuracy of imputed data was tested against real values with good results.
-On the individual level, the imputation of a period (month) was usually less than 5% off, while in multiple testing sets of 5 count spots, the effect of the imputation of a period was resulted in an error of less than 1%.
+On the individual level, the imputation of a period (month) was usually less than 5% off, while in multiple testing sets of five count spots the effect of the imputation of a period resulted in an error of less than 1%.
 This type of testing was chosen because it let us analyse neighbouring loops’ values and scales.

-On the whole we have imputed 2.38% of missing periods (2.30% on regional roads and 3.16% on highways) and had a 2.76% increase of traffic values (2.3% on regional roads and 4% on highways).
+On the whole we imputed 2.38% of missing periods (2.30% on regional roads and 3.16% on highways) and had a 2.76% increase in traffic values (2.3% on regional roads and 4% on highways).

 Processing and measurement errors